 Finally older versions of my code are still on Muschamp.ca just in case...
 You should use the version in the GitHub repository over what I link to below:

 APIs keep changing, audio previews of songs are harder than ever to come by, Rotten Tomatoes seems to have taken away the large movie posters.
 And something else seems to have gone wrong to start 2019, Amazon may have finally denied me access to their API as I don't generate enough sales for their liking.
-Finding a new job is my number one priority at the moment, but someday I will update this code though I think I will refactor it to have less features and use less APIs.

 YouTube has moved to v3 of their API, I tried to make it go but could not in a short period of time.
 I keep spending my supposedly valuable time fixing PHP code, even though I am not a large fan of PHP.
 More and more of Muschamp.ca runs on PHP even my revised super snazzy homepage.
 Somewhere deep in this codebase are functions originally written by Gaya Kessler, which I and others apparently have permission to use.